alexchaomander/FoodTruckFinder/README.md

 Making use of the Google Maps API, the app was built primarily with HTML, CSS, and Javascript in particular jQuery.
 It is a static, single web page app that uses data available on [DataSF](http://www.datasf.org/): [Food
 Trucks](https://data.sfgov.org/Permitting/Mobile-Food-Facility-Permit/rqzj-sfat).
 Since the data is not too large, and does not require the infrastructure of a database to manage (although one can be easily set up for this), I opted to save the data in a CSV format.
 Data processing, especially food category generation was handled using R, a tool I'm most comfotable with to handle data manipulation tasks.

-The app is hosted on Github Pages [here](http://alexchao56.github.io/FoodTruckFinder/).

 ![alt tag](https://raw.githubusercontent.com/alexchao56/FoodTruckFinder/master/images/screenshot.png)